FAIRmat-NFDI/nexus3d/README.md

 # Scope

-This is a project for reading out NX_TRANSFORMATION matrices from nexus files and visualizing them by creating a 3D representation file (e.g. stl or gltf) which may be importet into 3D visualization software.
+This is a project for reading out NX_TRANSFORMATION matrices from nexus files and visualizing them by creating a 3D representation file (e.g. stl or gltf) which may be imported into 3D visualization software.

 # Install